worldpeaceenginelabs/METAVERSE-SEED/README.md

 ## Stackblitz IDE Integration (Live Edit)

-The Stackblitz IDE is seamlessly integrated (settings icon top-right), enabling you to propose, create, and implement new applications, enhancements, and bug fixes directly—all without the need for installing a coding environment.
+The Stackblitz IDE is seamlessly integrated (settings icon top-right), enabling you to propose, create, and implement new applications, enhancements, and bug fixes directly - in Browser — all without the need for installing a coding environment.
 Contributions can be made effortlessly via a simple pull request.

 ## Future App Creation with Cloud Atlas